 I feel the way I used to as a child in a general store with penny candy in glass jars.
 Everything shines.
 And today feels like the days when my family would travel.
 It feels like a Saturday morning at our town green, or a vacation afternoon following back roads.
 Today I'm on an expedition.

 I've come to Manchester for the first time.
 Now that the magazine has expanded, the whole Vermont stretch of Route 7 from the border up here has become mine to explore.
-The sun is shining, and it's cold enough to make exploring a dash from one warm building to another.

 But on a February Thursday, the Spiral Press Café has blackberry muffins baking.
 Epoch Artists Collective shows winter photography, ceramic jars, wooden cribbage boards and knitted scarves in bright colors.